Treehouse of Horror III: Production

 This episode originally encountered trouble when the color version came back from South Korea.
 With only six weeks to the airdate, the writers made almost one hundred line changes, a very rare occurrence.
 It was decided to completely overhaul the episode after a poorly received screening with the writing staff.
 The tombstones that appeared at the start of and during the episode were abandoned in later episodes because it was becoming increasingly difficult to think of ideas.
 A subtle tombstone joke in this episode is in the scene where two zombies are crawling out of their graves.
 The names Jay Kogen and Wolodarsky (two of The Simpsons writers who worked on the episode) are written on the tombstones, but both are misspelled.

 The "King Homer" segment is one of Matt Groening's all-time favorite stories from the Treehouse of Horror series.
 Al Jean was also quite worried about this segment because it was the longest running black-and-white segment they had ever aired, and he thought that some people might be concerned that their televisions were broken.
 The "He was a zombie?" line, created by Mike Reiss, is, in the opinions of the writers, one of the all-time classic lines from the series.

 Cultural references

-The opening sequence where Homer walks into Alfred Hitchcock's silhouette is a parody of Alfred Hitchcock Presents.
-It was meant to show Homer's stomach bigger than that of the outline, but it was so subtle that not many people realized the joke.
-In the episode's wraparounds, Bart is dressed as Alex from the film A Clockwork Orange.
+The opening sequence where Homer walks into Alfred Hitchcock's silhouette is a parody of Alfred Hitchcock Presents, complete with Gounod's Funeral March of a Marionette.
+Homer's stomach is bigger than that of the silhouette, but this was so subtle that not many people got the joke.
+Buckminster Fuller's tombstone can be seen in the Springfield Cemetery; it is adorned with a geodesic dome.
+In the episode's wraparounds, Bart is dressed as Alex from A Clockwork Orange (1971).

 The "Clown Without Pity" segment is based on the Twilight Zone episode "Living Doll" and the film Trilogy of Terror.
 The title itself is a play on the song "Town Without Pity", written for the movie of the same name and performed by Gene Pitney.

-The man that gives Homer the Krusty doll is based on Mr. Wing from the film Gremlins.
-The song Homer sings in the bathtub is a variation of the Oscar Meyer song with the letters spelling out his name instead of "O-S-C-A-R".
+The man that sells Homer the Krusty doll is based on Mr. Wing from Gremlins (1984).
+The song Homer sings in the bathtub is a variation of the Oscar Mayer song with the letters spelling out his name instead of "O-S-C-A-R".
+Bernard Herrmann's music from Psycho is heard as the Krusty doll chases Homer.
 The Krusty doll riding under Homer's car is a reference to the 1991 film Cape Fear.
 The song Marge hears while put on hold after calling the Krusty doll hotline is "Everybody Loves a Clown" by Gary Lewis & the Playboys.
+A brief parody of the Love, American Style theme plays at the end of "Clown Without Pity" and again at the end of "King Homer".